 - The Google apps section shows the Google App that is connected to your Google Account.
 In the above screen, Google Chrome is shown as a connected app and has full access to your Google Account.

 Google Account’s single-sign-on feature is evergreen and so quick that third-party website(s) allows you to sign up via Google.
-To sign up to that third-party app or website, you just need to click Login and you are logged into that app.
-This is because you are already signed in your Google Account.
+To sign up to that third-party app or website, you just need to click Login, and you are logged in to that app.
+This is because you are already signed in to your Google Account.

-Let’s take a quick example of a single sign on feature and see how it works and reflected to the connected applications.
+Let’s take a quick example of a single sign-on feature and see how it works and is reflected in the connected applications.